2026 Board of Directors

 Melanie Bonham Hoefer

-Melanie Bonham Hoefer is a graduate of the University of Texas at Austin with a career in sales and business development spanning over 30 years.
+Melanie Bonham Hoefer is a graduate of the University of Texas at Austin with a career in sales and business development that spans over 30 years.
 She has worked in promotional product sales for Fortune 500 companies, product placement in the media, and served as the head of business development for a beauty-on-demand startup.
-Among the many charitable organizations she has supported, she most recently completed her term on the Mills Peninsula Hospital Foundation board.
-Whether forming key partnerships, organizing memorable events, or leading successful fundraisers, Melanie is passionate about creating meaningful connections and making an impact.
-In her free time, she enjoys golfing with her husband, playing bridge, and hitting the slopes.
+Among many charitable organizations that she has supported, she has most recently completed her term on the Mills Peninsula Hospital Foundation board.
+Whether it’s forming key partnerships, organizing memorable events, or leading successful fundraisers, Melanie thrives on creating meaningful connections and making an impact.
+In her free time, you’ll find her golfing with her husband, playing bridge, or hitting the slopes.

 Brian Byrd